sst/sst/www/docs/constructs/auth.md

 You cannot change this prop once the User Pool has been created.
 :::

-Internally set the CDK User Pool [`signInAliases`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cognito.UserPool.html#signinaliases) prop.
+Internally sets the CDK User Pool [`signInAliases`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cognito.UserPool.html#signinaliases) prop.

 There are two ways of setting this up.